Man in swimsuit who ran on field during Super Bowl identified

 TAMPA, Fla.
-(NEXSTAR) — It turns out the man who ran on the field in a pink bathing suit disrupting Sunday’s Super Bowl was planted there by social media personality who has pulled this prank before.
+(NEXSTAR) — It turns out the man who ran on the field in a pink bathing suit disrupting Sunday’s Super Bowl is a social media personality who has pulled this prank before.

 The man behind the plan has been identified as Vitaly Zdorovetskiy.
 According to multiple reports, he runs the website Vitaly Uncensored — which was written on the front of his outfit.
 Vitaly Uncensored is an adult website.